Surgery for bile duct cancer

 For perihilar and distal bile duct cancers, the surgery removes the bile duct and nearby lymph nodes along with a part of the liver, gall bladder, pancreas and/or small intestine, depending on your disease status.

-Bile duct cancer surgery is a major operation and can have serious complications in some cases.
+Bile duct cancer surgery is a major operation and may have serious complications in some cases.
 Our pain team prepares for post-operative pain, while our nutrition team works closely with your oncologist to help manage any digestive changes, before and after surgery.

 Surgery for unresectable cancers